By Marika Sboros

 Of course, the close ties of ADSA executives with food companies are not an exclusively South African phenomenon.
-And Strydom is on record saying sponsorship doesn’t equal endorsement of products.
+And Strydom is on record saying that sponsorship doesn’t equal endorsement of products.
 However, research uncovers a far less pretty global picture.
-Just as with the drug industry, studies the food industry funds tend to produce results that please the industry.
+Just as with the drug industry, studies that the food industry funds tend to produce results that please the industry.
 Ditto for dietitians in bed with food companies.

 On his HealthInsightUK blog, British investigative health writer and author Jerome Burne has written a scathing critique of “cuddly dietitians in the cosy embrace of industry fatcats”.